 Ectomorphs are slim-boned, long-limbed, lithe and have very little body fat and little muscle.
-This body type, also known as Vata in Ayurvedic medicine (used in India since ~3000 BC), is most often seen in endurance athletes, models, and basketball players.
+This body type, also known as Vata in Ayurvedic medicine (used in India since ~3000 BC).

 Ectomorphs are naturally thin, have little mass (fat and muscle) relative to their height and are relatively linear.
-People with an ectomorph body type find it difficult to gain weight or add muscle.
+People with an ectomorph body type can find it difficult to add muscle or even increase body fat.

 - Naturally slim to skinny